aaronspence31/FinSight/README.md

 - **Why this matters**:
   - Faster complex queries and analytics
   - Better handling of multiple users and BI tools
-  - Advanced indexing to speed up your analytics workflow
+  - Advanced indexing to speed up analytics workflow

 ### Enhanced Processing